mspnp/aks-baseline/docs/deploy/10-validation.md

 # End-to-End Multi Cluster Validation

-Now that you have a workload deployed, the [ASP.NET Core Docker sample web app](./09-workload.md), you can start validating and exploring this reference implementation of the [AKS multi cluster](./).
+Now that you have a workload deployed, the [ASP.NET Core Docker sample web app](./09-workload.md) in multiple regions, you can start validating and exploring this reference implementation of the [AKS baseline multi cluster](/README.md).
 In addition to the workload, there are some observability validation you can perform as well.

 ## Validate the Region Failover